blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

 cd data/radius_0.0
 ```

-here we will find a 'run.sh' script here that will handle submitting the run.py job for each walker.
-The 'run.py' file (which is located in the 'simulation_files' directory) will allow us to run our simulation using OpenMM through its Python API.
-The 'plumed.inp' file which contains the PLUMED specifics.
+here we will find a `run.sh` script here that will handle submitting the run.py job for each walker.
+The `run.py` file (which is located in the `simulation_files` directory) will allow us to run our simulation using OpenMM through its Python API.
+The `plumed.inp` file which contains the PLUMED specifics.
 There is an 'analysis.sh' script here as well, which will handle the analysis of our simulation output, which is discussed [here](analysis.md).

-There is [extensive documentation for using the OpenMM Python API](http://docs.openmm.org/latest/userguide/application/02_running_sims.html) which we direct you to if you cannot understand some component of the 'run.py' file while we briefly discuss it here.
+There is [extensive documentation for using the OpenMM Python API](http://docs.openmm.org/latest/userguide/application/02_running_sims.html) which we direct you to if you cannot understand some component of the `run.py` file while we briefly discuss it here.

 <h4>run.py</h4>
 ```